travelping/cennsonic/docs/components/network.md

 managed network interfaces.
 Some cases require different ways of network management one of which is satisfied with [Macvlan] networks.

-[Multus] is used to delegate pod network management to both Calico and Macvlan for having both types of network interfaces in the pods.
+[Multus] is used to delegate pod network management to both Calico and optionally Macvlan or other [CNI-plugings].
+To add further CNIs to a pod, a respective annotation is used.

 ### Installation